arslanmusaddiq/1DT308-Introductory-Project/study_guide_1DT308.md

 - The exam will take place during week 22, and there will be two separate sessions for the oral exam.
 - You can register for the exam during week 20-21.

-## Higher Grades (B or A)

-To aim for a higher grade (B or A), you must build upon the knowledge gained from lab sessions 0–4 and develop your own project.
-This is an open-ended task, but some guidelines are provided below.

-## Project Guidelines
-- You may work alone or in pairs.
-If working in a pair, the expectations for the project will be higher.
-- You may use any embedded board or microcontroller of your choice.
-- You may use any programming language.
-- You may incorporate code/libraries found online, provided the licensing allows it and you properly document their use.
-However, your project must include original code developed by your group; simply combining existing code is not sufficient.
-- Your project may complement work done in another course, but it must be a new implementation.
-You cannot submit previously completed work.

-Present and discuss your project with a teacher or Teaching Assistant no later than three weeks after the course starts.
-Discussions take place during lab sessions.

 ## Grades distributions

 **Grade F.**